South Carolina police launch probe into arrest of siblings caught on video - News Break

 Once officers removed the handcuffs, Ricky Price attempted to flee and threw several punches, leading to another struggle.

-Police said one of the officers delivered several punches to Ricky’s upper thigh, which law enforcement said had no effect.
+Police said one of the one officers delivered several punches to Ricky’s upper thigh, which had no effect.
 The officer then punched Ricky in the nose, causing him to bleed.

 Officers were eventually able to take the brothers into custody.